Asnawasblaze/curtain_cost_estimation/README.md

 Platform: WordPress (if integrated)

 📂 Repository Structure:
-📁 /assets – Stylesheets & images
-📁 /scripts – JavaScript logic for calculations
+📄 index.html – Main UI, – Stylesheets & images, – JavaScript logic for calculations
-📄 index.html – Main UI

 This project was built as a freelance assignment for a foreign client, focusing on accuracy, simplicity, and efficiency.